Activity 4: The Courage Workout

 Now we will exercise our voice muscles.
 Which feels stronger?

 Have them practice taking a deep breath into their stomachs first just to center and relax themselves, and then while saying, "Stop it."
 Or "That is mean."
 Or "Quit it", in loud and strong voices.
-Let them know that not all children can get a loud voice, especially if they are small.
-This is why many opera singers are large people.
+Let them know that not all children can get a loud deep voice, especially if they are small.
+This is why many gospel and opera singers are large people.
 Compliment each child for practicing being louder than usual, this is what counts.

 For a final time, have them put all three together and say "Stop it," with a strong body stance, good eye contact and a strong deep voice.
 If you want to give the children more opportunities to practice these skills in a role play scenario, use Alternate Activity 3: The Bully on the Path – Assertiveness Skills Practice, in which the children pretend to confront a bully and use their assertiveness skills to stand up to them.